0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 maintain an increased level of distraction.
 In order to continually distract us, the visual landscape must constantly change, requiring us to reorient our attention until the shift from one thing to another becomes the natural state (e.g. the Instagram “Explore” tab).
+These systems are training our brain to glance and skim, reading only a few sentences, watching increasingly shortened clips, and continually shifting focus to the next snippet in a continual route to novelty instead of focus.

-Over time, we begin to value our attention while the platforms struggle to get more and more of what they previously got for free.
-This is not sustainable, as newer products need to continually revolutionize the means of distraction or else we will realize how distracted we really are.
-With a loss of distraction, we can more easily achieve self actualization.
+Over time, we could begin to value our attention while the platforms struggle to get more and more of what they previously got for free.
+This may not be sustainable, as newer products need to continually revolutionize the means of distraction else we realize how distracted we truely are.
+It is only through a return to focus that we may ever achieve self actualization.

 This process of commodification has turned us all into tastemakers, reviewers,